suhay/zygote-cart/README.md

 ## Styling

 There's two options for styling.
-You can either add in  colors and fonts as props.
+You can either add in  colors and fonts as a property.
 Or you can turn off the auto styling and supply your own by targeting the classes in the cart.

 Editable style variables: